GoogleChrome/developer.chrome.com/site/en/docs/devtools/wasm/index.md

 With DevTools set up, debug your code:

 1. [Open DevTools](/docs/devtools/open/) to inspect your website.
-For this tutorial, you can try it on this [demo page](https://emscripten-dbg-stories.netlify.app/mandelbrot.html).
+For this tutorial, you can try it on this [demo page](https://emscripten-dbg-stories.netlify.app/mandelbrot.html), which was compiled with the required `-g` flag.
 1. Optionally, group the files you authored for easier navigation.
 In **Sources**, check {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/N7wEDmtW9lnrSxPRupMa.svg", alt="Three-dot menu.", width="24", height="24" %} > **Page** > {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} > [**Group by Authored/Deployed**](/docs/devtools/javascript/reference/#group-authored-and-deployed) {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/XfSWf04g2cwpnFcmp40m.svg", alt="Experimental.", width="20", height="20" %}.
 1. Select your original source file from the file tree.
 In this case, `mandelbrot.cc`.
 1. To set a [line-of-code breakpoint](/docs/devtools/javascript/breakpoints/#loc), click a line number in the column to the left of the **Editor**, for example, on line 38.